gsferreira/gsferreira.github.com/src/courses/test-driven-development-csharp.md

 ## This course goes beyond the basics

-This isn't just theory—it's battle-tested approaches that work on real projects.
+This isn't just theory.
+It's battle-tested approaches that work on real projects.

 Through practical examples and hands-on exercises, you'll learn: